Short, new proofs of Dowker duality: The relational complexes and long exact sequences

-So far, given a relation $\tilde{R} \subseteq K \times M$ between simplicial complexes, we constructed the relational join complex $K \star_{\tilde{R}} M$ and the relational product complex $K \times_{\tilde{R}} M$.
+So far, given a relation $\tilde{R} \subseteq P_K \times P_M$ between face posets of simplicial complexes, we constructed the relational join complex $K \star_{\tilde{R}} M$ and the relational product complex $K \times_{\tilde{R}} M$.
 When the relations arise in the context of Dowker duality or good covers, the relational join complex and the relational product complex are all homotopy equivalent to $K$ and $M$.
-Here, we consider general relations $\tilde{R}$ and show that the homologies of all these complexes fit together in a long exact sequence.
-All homologies are computed with coefficients in some fixed abelian group $G$.
+Here, we consider general relations $\tilde{R}$ and show that the relational join complex and the product complex are related via a double mapping cylinder and that the homologies of all these complexes fit together in a long exact sequence.